Chris-Gui/WeightConverter/README.md

 Language
 -----
 I choose to use ruby, since I have been using it for past three years.
-It's fast and easy to read language.
+It's fast to write and easy to read.
 Also, it has many packages for building function as well as testing.
 We use Rspec for test here only.

 Design decision
 -----